astronomer/airflow-ldap-example/README.md

 You can override environment variables in the docker-compose file by adding them to an `.env` file in the project root.

+Change the Airflow image version by modifying the `build_arg` in the docker-compose file.

 ### Accessing Airflow

 To login, enter username and password for one of the characters below.